Undergraduate Students (Preston) – before you arrive

 If you're already holding an accommodation offer from us, you'll soon start to receive details about where to collect your keys, keep an eye on your emails.
 You can also access this information via the accommodation portal.

 If you opt to live in private accommodation, please contact your landlord directly to finalise your arrival arrangements.
 If you need any further advice, please contact firstname.lastname@example.org.
-The Student Accommodation private sector team at UCLan works closely with private providers, registered on UCLan Landlord Registration Scheme, and will be able to assist you as needed.
+Our Student Accommodation private sector team works closely with private providers, registered on the Landlord Registration Scheme, and will be able to assist you as needed.

 If you'll be living off campus, our sustainable and active travel information explains the best ways to commute into Preston.